ssddanbrown/inlets/README.md

 ## Intro

-inlets&reg; combines a reverse proxy and websocket tunnels to expose your internal and development endpoints to the public Internet via an exit-server.
-An exit-server may be a 5-10 USD VPS or any other computer with an IPv4 IP address.
-You can also tunnel services without exposing them on the Internet, making inlets a suitable replacement for a VPN.
+inlets &reg; is how you connect services between different networks.
+You won't have to think about managing firewalls, NAT or VPNs again.
+Services can be tunnelled securely over a websocket and accessed on a remote network privately, or exposed on the Internet using an exit-server (5-10USD / mo).

 Why do we need this project?
-Similar tools such as [ngrok](https://ngrok.com/) or [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/) from [Cloudflare](https://www.cloudflare.com/) are closed-source, have limits built-in, can work out expensive, and have limited support for arm/arm64.
-Ngrok is also often banned by corporate firewall policies meaning it can be unusable.
+Similar tools such as [ngrok](https://ngrok.com/) and [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/) from [Cloudflare](https://www.cloudflare.com/) are closed-source, have limits built-in, can work out expensive, and have limited support for arm/arm64, Docker and Kubernetes.
+Ngrok's domain is also often banned by corporate firewall policies meaning it can be unusable.
 Other open-source tunnel tools are designed to only set up a single static tunnel.

 With inlets you can set up your own self-hosted tunnel, copy over the static binary and start tunnelling traffic without any arbitrary limits or restrictions.
-When combined with TLS, inlets can be used with most corporate HTTP proxies.
+When used with TLS, inlets can be used with most corporate HTTP proxies.

 ![Conceptual diagram](docs/inlets.png)